-2) Given the way the program is set up, how can you best prepare to meet your goals?
-For example, if one of your goals is truly being immersed in French culture, yet you are going with a group of UW-Eau Claire students, how can you ensure that you do not spend too much time with other U.S. Americans?

-The information in this guide was current at the time of printing, though changes may occur at any time.
+example, if one ray the program is set up, how can you best prepare to meet your goals?
+For each your goals is truly being immersed in French culture, yet you are going with Eau Claire students, how can you ensure that you do not spend too much time Americans? n a The informatio any time. n in this guide was current at the time of printing, though changes may occur at